jiisanda/docflow/app/docs/features/preview.md

 In our case, we have set `delete=False`, and we have override the `FileResponse` to add a `__del__` method, which will be deleting the file once the response is sent (see: `api/dependencies/repositories`).
-Issue we were experiencing is due to the fact that the temporary file was getting deleted as soon as it's closed, which happens when `with` block is exited.
+Issue we were experiencing is because the temporary file was getting deleted as soon as it's closed, which happens when `with` block is exited.
 We were getting the following error `RuntimeError: File at path /tmp/tmpuc5ru1oh.png does not exist.` And this is expected behaviour when `delete=True` is set in `tempfile.NamedTemporaryFile`.

-The following figure describes how Preview in DocFlow works.
+The following figure describes how the Preview in DocFlow works.

 ![preview-document](../imgs/document/document_preview.png)